 Gardening, fishing, canning, and preserving are a few of our favorite activities.
-We love taking control of our own food supply and sharing
+We love having control of our own food supply and sharing

 A How to Guide to Trout Fishing

 Fishing for trout in lakes is an excellent way to get young anglers excited about fishing and catching their first fish.
 Trout fishing is straightforward and easy to do and does not require large amounts of expensive fishing tackle and gear like pursuing other species, yet it is still a rewarding outdoor activity.
 Learning how to catch trout in lakes is fairly straightforward.
-Most anglers find success quickly using a prepared bait or earthworms, but other techniques like casting spinners, fly fishing, or trolling works well and sometimes is the preferred method for a specific body of water, but all will work.
+Most anglers find success quickly using a prepared bait or earthworms, but other techniques like casting spinners, fly fishing, or trolling work well and sometimes are the preferred methods for a specific body of water.
+All will work.

 You can learn to catch trout in lakes with very minimal investment.
 Trout fishing requires a minimal amount of tackle to be successful, making it the perfect place to get kids interested in fishing without breaking the bank.
 If they drop and break a rod it won't be the end of the world.